Part E: Suspension and exclusion powers

 Guidance: With the exception of 7.2, 11.4 and 11.5, the obligation on the part of various officers of the University to monitor operation of the SS and SSEP powers does not mean you don’t have to make an application: it is your responsibility to make an application to return.

 11.3.
-The Director of Student and Academic Services (or, in the case of postgraduate research applicants, the Director of the Research and Innovation Division) will:
+The Director of Academic Services (or, in the case of postgraduate research applicants, the Director of the Research and Innovation Division) will:

 11.3.1.
-Seek the permission of the Academic Director of Taught Programmes (or, in the case of postgraduate research students, the Academic Director of Research Programmes) to readmit you.
-The relevant Academic Director will consider the length of time that you were suspended.
+Seek the permission of the Associate Pro-Vice-Chancellor Education and Cirriculum (or, in the case of postgraduate research students, the Associate Pro-Vice-Chancellor UEA Doctoral College readmit you.
+They will consider the length of time that you were suspended.

 11.3.2.
-Consult with the relevant Faculty and the Director of Student Services (and, in the case of Tier 4 visa holders, the Visa Policy, Operations and Compliance Manager, on whether you have extant leave to return to study) and decide the arrangements under which any readmission should be approved.
+Consult with the relevant Faculty and the Director of Student Services (and, in the case of student visa holders, the Visa Policy, Operations and Compliance Manager, on whether you have extant leave to return to study) and decide the arrangements under which any readmission should be approved.

 11.4.
 If you are suspended for a finite time as a result of a disciplinary proceeding, the appropriate Learning and Teaching Service Manager or Postgraduate Research Service Officer will proactively contact you to arrange return to study, following the process for return to study after an interruption.